tiss-asleep/Weather-Forecast-Interpreter/README.md

 # Weather Forecast Interpreter
-An AI-assisted weather forecast interpretation system.
+A weather forecast system that uses AI to make weather predictions easier to understand.